 Steve & Cindy released a stunning new duet album, Home by Dark, in early 2012.
 Their Caffè Lena gig in Saratoga Springs on January 7th was their CD Release Concert, and the room was sold out.
 Like their earlier duet albums, and their live concerts, the new CD is a mixture of original songs, covers of artists they admire, and traditional tunes.
 As always, the musicianship is top notch, the tunes catchy, and the lyrics clever.
 I played the CD almost continuously on my eastbound and westbound trips between Denver and Saratoga Springs, and have fallen in love with it.
 The title song, Home By Dark, as well as Holy Smoke, California Zephyr, Seal Harbor (be prepared to cry), and Two Sisters are my early favorites.
 The CD is available in their online store here: Steve Gillette & Cindy Mangsen, Home By Dark.

-In a departure from his pure folk and country roots, but much in keeping with his encyclopedic knowledge of music, Steve recently released The Man (Steve Gillette), a CD complete with narrative and music, telling the story of the fictional Danny Morrow and drawing from roots jazz, folk, and blues.
+In 2010, in a departure from his pure folk and country roots, but much in keeping with his encyclopedic knowledge of music, Steve released The Man, a CD complete with narrative and music, telling the story of the fictional Danny Morrow and drawing from roots jazz, folk, and blues.

 Being There includes new originals, some traditional tunes, and a number of covers of other artists they admire.
 Just like their concerts, the CD displays their many talents, both in original music and lyrics, and in new interpretations of songs of others.
 Steve and Cindy's vocals and musicianship don't disappoint and the new originals are gems.

-The first cut, and my early favorite, is a new song by Steve, Hurricane, about the terrible hurricane of 1935 that took nearly two thousand lives, and destroyed the railroad once described as the "eighth wonder of the world."
-For those of you who, like me, like story songs or train songs, here is one you will probably enjoy.
+The first cut, and one of my favorite Steve songs, is "Hurricane," about the terrible hurricane of 1935 that took nearly two thousand lives, and destroyed the railroad once described as the "eighth wonder of the world."
+For those of you who, like me, like story songs or train songs, here is one that ranks up there with the very best.

 You can listen to a clip of the song here.
 You can listen to clips of all the songs on the CD on the Being There web page.